Vintharas/js13k-spaceshooter/README.md

     - if you remain at two low energy for two
   - narration during game
     - when things happen
+    - when doing things for the first time
+      - asteroids
+      - claiming planets
-    - when counter gets down
+    - [*] when counter gets down
     - arbitrary thoughts from hal
     - when visiting new systems...